When You Lose Someone You Love - There Is No Right Way to Grieve

 Cognitive Responses

-Four Ways to Protect Yourself While Grieving
+Five Ways to Protect Yourself While Grieving

-1. Don't Deny Your Grief
+1. Do Not Deny Your Grief

 2. Maintain Daily Routines